coleenquadros/configuration/README.md

 CloudFront Public Keys can be self-serviced via App-Interface.
 Once created in AWS, the public key will need to be manually associated with a `Key group` and then that `Key group` manually associated with a CloudFront Distribution to sign URLs or cookies.

 - `provider`: must be `s3-cloudfront-public-key`
-- `account`: The AWS account you want to import certificates into.
 - `identifier`: name of resource to create (or update)
 - `secret`: Certificate store in Vault
   - `path`: vault path